SumikaNya

 source $HOME/.bashrc

-basedir=$HOME/mx-space/shiro # Fill in the path you want, since my back-end files are under mx-space, I want my shiro to also be in the mx-space folder for easy management
+basedir=$HOME/mx-space/shiro # Fill in the path you want, since my back-end files are in mx-space, I hope my shiro is also in the mx-space folder for easy management

 workdir=$basedir/${{ github.run_number }}